arcus-azure/arcus.scripting/docs/preview/features/powershell/azure-sql.md

 ## Invoke a database migration

-With this script you can perform database upgrades by providing/adding specific sqlscripts with the right version number.
+With this script, you can perform database upgrades by providing/adding specific SQL scripts with the right version number.
 Once a new version number is detected it will incrementally execute this.

 While doing so it will create a table "DatabaseVersion".